 My motto is "Always use just a reasonable power".
-So whenever the conditions are good and I hear the other stations well I often try to call first with the minimum power, usually under 5W.
+So whenever the conditions are good and I hear the other stations well I often try to call first

 When I started on 160m back in 1971 the legal limit was 10W input and I did not exceed it, so I was QRP right from the begining.